Loading Albania E-cookbook

 Dessert

-Millefeuille prince albert Print Recipe
+Millefeuille Prince Albert Print Recipe

 Originally, this pastry was designed by Giuseppe Battistini, pastry chef at the Hôtel de Paris, on the occasion of Prince Albert's baptism on April 20, 1958.
 With its plate of caramelized puff pastry, diplomat cream and strawberry carpaccio topped with vanilla syrup, Prince Albert millefeuille is a delicacy that the Grimaldis never tire of.